browserengineering/book/book/invalidation.md

 - `LineLayout` objects are created by `BlockLayout` in `new_line`
 - All others are created by `BlockLayout` in `add_inline_child`

-In each of these locations, we want to reuse an existing layout object, instead of creating a new one, whenever possible.
-That'll save a bit of time and memory, but more importantly it'll later let us reuse already-computed layout information.
+We want to _avoid_ creating layout objects, instead reusing them whenever possible.

-Let's start with the first location.
-The `DocumentLayout` is created the same way each time, and its argument, `nodes`, is never assigned to once the page finishes loading.
-And the `DocumentLayout` constructor just copies its arguments into the `DocumentLayout`'s fields.
-This means every execution of this line of code creates an identical object.
+Let's start with `DocumentLayout`.
+It's created in `render`, and its two parameters, `nodes` and `self`, are the same every time.
+This means every execution of this line of code creates effectively identical objects.[^side-effects] That seems wasteful, so let's create the `DocumentLayout` just once, in `load`:

-Because the `DocumentLayout` is constructed the same way each time, we only need to do it once.
-Let's move that one line of code from `render` to `load`:
+[^side-effects]: This wouldn't be true if the `DocumentLayout`
+    constructor had side-effects or read global state, but it doesn't do that.

 ``` {.python}
 class Frame: